When is the best time to come?

 Why should I pay to help at the MEMANTA sea turtle hatchery?

 Most privately-run volunteer programs need to charge money in order to offer their services and run their conservation projects successfully.
 I mean, Hey – we have taxes, loan debts, maintenance costs, materials and staff to pay!
 We do not receive any financial support from outside, but instead wish to function from the revenues we create.

 Also, we don’t expect you to work a fulltime job here.
 You will have plenty of free time and many opportunities to do touristy things.
 If you apply as a Project Assistant, we expect you to do a little bit more, but you will still feel that your stay at MEMANTA is similar to a vacation.

 I am young and have no money.
 How will I be able to pay the fees?

 It’s always best to ask for financial support from family, friends and people from your surroundings.
 The other option is to look for a seasonal job a few months before.
 If you have a skill that you can monetarize online, you can also look for a freelance job.

 Why is it so expensive anyways?

 Well, it actually isn’t.
-Just think about what you would spend on a typical day as a backpacker in Nicaragua: That’s 15 USD for a dorm room, another 15 USD for meals and drinks and at least 10 USD for activities.
-Voilà, that’s about the same you pay at MEMANTA for acommodation, food and entertainment.
+Just think about what you would spend on a typical day as a backpacker in Nicaragua: That’s 10 USD for a dorm room, another 15 USD for meals and drinks and at least 10 USD for activities.
+Voilà, that’s about the same you pay at MEMANTA for acommodation, food and fun stuff.
 Also, don’t forget that your financial contribution enables us to buy sea turtle nests from local egg collectors.